 Sofiane joined Watsi on July 16th, 2020.
-One year ago, Sofiane joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Sofiane's most recent donation supported Taw, an expectant mother and refugee from Thailand, to fund a C-section to safely deliver her new baby.
+Three years ago, Sofiane joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Sofiane's most recent donation supported Thomas, a joyful and bright 9-year-old from Kenya, to fund mobility-restoring leg surgery so he can chase his big dreams.

 Taw is a 30-year-old woman who lives with her family in a refugee camp in Thailand.
 Originally from Burma, Taw fled to the refugee camp with her father in 2008 due to a civil war in her village.
 She used to work as a midwife in the hospital in the refugee camp but became a homemaker after getting married in 2017.
 Her father is unemployed, while her niece, nephew, and son go to school.
 Her husband worked as a day laborer outside the refugee camp.
 However, since COVID-19 cases were detected in the camp and there was an increase in cases in Thailand, schools were closed, and her husband can no longer leave the camp for work.
 The family shared that they rely on support from a local organization called the Border Consortium, which is not enough for their daily needs, so they must stretch the income until the end of each month.
 In her free time, Taw loves to play with her son and cook her favorite foods.
 Taw is expecting her second child soon.
 Due to her first delivery via Cesarean section and complications during birth, Taw’s doctors recommended that she deliver by a Cesarean section to ensure her and the baby’s safety.
 On November 15th, Taw will undergo a Cesarean section at our medical partner, Burma Children Medical Fund (BCMF).
 BMCF is requesting $1500 to fund this procedure.
 Taw shared, “I have one son now, so I would like to have a girl this time.
 After I have weaned my baby, I want to work as a midwife again at the hospital.”